The Blair Witch Project (1999)

 Off camera, Heather took one of the stick figures.
 It is later seen in pieces after they are chased from their campsite by unseen forces and is even mentioned by Josh in a later scene.

 The beginning of the movie states in a title card that the students went missing and a year later the footage was found but doesn't explain where or who found it.
 An unreleased version of the movie started with an explanation, revealing scenes of a police investigation, a room with a table displaying all the tapes and camera equipment with evidence tags.
-There were also scenes showing the foundation of Rustin Parr's house where geology students had been digging and come across the footage under several layers of undisturbed soil and ash from when the house had been torched in the 40s and an expert explaining the footage could never have been placed there without disturbing and mixing the layers of ash and soil.
-Pirated versions of this unreleased version did circulate when the movie was still in theatres but varied slightly from the theatrical version, several interviews were missing from the Burketsville residents including the key scene revealing Rustin Parr's method of making children face the corner.
+There were also scenes showing the foundation of Rustin Parr's house where geology students had been digging and come across the footage under several layers of undisturbed soil and ash from when the house had been torched in the 1940's and an expert explaining the footage could never have been placed there without disturbing and mixing the layers of ash and soil.
+While much of this footage was later worked into the mockumentary Curse of the Blair Witch, pirated versions of this unreleased version of the film did circulate when the movie was still in theaters, varying slightly from the theatrical version.
+Other missing scenes include several missing interviews with Burketsville residents, including the key scene revealing Rustin Parr's method of making children face the corner.

 The interior of the house used in the ending scene was covered with years of graffiti.
 The film crew had to repaint the walls prior to shooting.
 The child hand prints on the walls were made by two child nephews of one of the production assistants who stuck their hands into red paint and pressed them on the walls.